Literary Whitby & The North York Moors

 Hills & moorland

 Count Dracula, Ebenezer Scrooge, Sebastian Flyte, Tristram Shandy – Whitby has a rich literary heritage to discover.
 Explore the home of Caedmon, England’s first poet and inspiration for the gothic world of Bram Stoker.
-Travel to nearby Scarborough to visit the grave of Anne Brontë and discover the area’s connection with the Sitwells, Wilfred Owen and Wordworth, and visit beautiful Castle Howard, featured in the TV adaptation of Evelyn Waugh’s Brideshead Revisited.
+Travel to nearby Scarborough to visit the grave of Anne Brontë and discover the area’s connection with the Sitwells, Wilfred Owen and Wordsworth, look out for James Herriot, Harry Potter and a host of others.

 - Whitby Abbey, inspiration for Bram Stoker's Dracula